tdaylan/lygos/README.md

 # pandora

 ## Introduction
-pandora is an analysis framework to perform Point Source Function (PSF) modeling of time domain astronomical images such as the full frame images of the Transition Exoplanet Survey Satellite (TESS).
+pandora is an analysis framework to perform Point Source Function (PSF) modeling of time domain astronomical images such as the Transition Exoplanet Survey Satellite (TESS) and the Kepler telescope.
 Given a series of images, it enables computationally efficient and reliable inference of point source fluxes.

 ## Usage